We can do this. Find COVID-19 vaccines near you. Visit Vaccines.gov

 The deficit this year has contributed to a national debt of $ through month year.

 The national debt is the money the federal government has borrowed to cover the outstanding balance of expenses incurred over time.
 To pay for a deficit, the federal government borrows additional funds, which increases the debt.
 Other activities contribute to the change in federal debt, such as changes in the Treasury’s operating cash account and federal student loans.
-The total debt for the US through month DD, year is $.
+The total debt for the U.S. through month DD, year is $.

 Learn more about national debtright arrow